Sateesh-1234/39r-batch/Day-02/README.md

 ### let keyword

 The **let keyword** was introduced in ES6 version.
-If the values might change in the future, then use var keyword.
+If the values might change in the future, then use let keyword.

 Syntax: **let identifier = literal**